ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

 ```
 if [ "$username" = "Peter" ] && [ "$companyname" = "PeterAhnCompany" ] && [ "$pin" = "1234" ]; then
     echo "Authentication Successful.
-You can now access your locker, John."
+You can now access your locker, Peter."
 else
     echo "Authentication Denied!!"
 fi